 Skip to contents

 Denton method relies on the principle of movement preservation.
 There exist a few variants corresponding to different definitions of movement preservation: additive first difference (AFD), proportional first difference (PFD), additive second difference (ASD), proportional second difference (PSD), etc. The default and most widely used is the Denton PFD method.
-This "raw" function extends the denton() function in a way that it can deal with any frequency ratio between the preliminary series and the aggregation constraint.
+The denton_raw() function extends denton() by allowing benchmarking for any frequency ratio.

 Usage